 - ERP can be dispensed with entirely, and a custom coded solution can be created which covers financials and other and combined with specialized applications.

 These are just five options.
 Any number of permutations are possible from these options.
 The evidence of decades of ERP projects heading back to the 1980s is clear; no company of any size or complexity will use an ERP system by itself without support from other applications.

 Cap Gemini and their ERP software Business

 Cap Gemini has a very large and lucrative ERP software business recommending and implementing primarily SAP and Oracle tier 1 ERP software.
 When clients approach Cap Gemini, the answer is always the same, regardless of the client’s requirements.
-This is curious because this ERP software, in particular, score poorly across multiple criteria ranging from implementation duration to the satisfaction level of customers.
+This is curious because this ERP software, in particular, scores poorly across multiple criteria ranging from implementation duration to the satisfaction level of customers.
 In fact, the only criteria where they seem to excel is providing Cap Gemini with strong financial returns.
-Unknown to most corporate buyers, the ROI of tier 1 ERP software have been researched in academic literature – and the results are surprising – essentially no ROI can be found, which considering how much most companies spend on their tier 1 ERP software implementation, combined with the dated and mediocre functionality these applications primarily contain.
+Unknown to most corporate buyers, the ROI of tier 1 ERP software have been researched in the academic literature – and the results are surprising – essentially no ROI can be found, which considering how much most companies spend on their tier 1 ERP software implementation, combined with the dated and mediocre functionality these applications primarily contain.
 This story and the explanation of the review of the research into ERP software benefits are explained in the book The Real Story Behind ERP: Separating Fact from Fiction.
 However, you won’t hear any of this from Cap Gemini.
 Cap Gemini is not about reading the academic literature or performing research, they have a lucrative business in implementing overpriced and poorly performing ERP software, and the reality of what, after decades of implementations, is becoming increasingly clear will not intrude upon Cap Gemini’s recommendations.